 How many photos do I have to take per assignment?

 We like to see photos of where the camper will be sleeping (whether it’s pitching a tent or inside a cabin), the surrounding landscape, and people partaking in activities on the land.
-Learn more about the types of photos we’re looking for here.

 Do I have to stay overnight when on assignment?